phani-training/Documents/SignallingClient.md

 - As Signalling client Samples are using the folder structure called webrtc, but our webrtc that we have generated uses the folder as src.
 It is hard to replace all the src with webrtc or vice versa.
 - <b>Tempororily I have created a copy of src in the webrtc directory called as webrtc.
 So please create this folder and add the contents of the src into it.</b>
 - This might find a permanent solution later.

-### NOTE:
-Discarding libcmt from the linking
-Still on the Input tab, click on Ignore Specific Default Libraries and add libcmt.
-It should be libcmtd on debug builds.